Learn how to perfectly cook a tomahawk (and ANY thick cut steak) using a smoke and sear method.

 - 1-2 tablespoons pork rub

-In a saucepan, combine vinegar, water, sugar, salt, cardamom and peppercorns.
+- In a saucepan, combine cider, water, sugar, salt, cardamom and peppercorns.
 Heat gently until salt and sugar are dissolved.
 Allow to cool.

 Want to request a recipe?